Ethan M. Thomas

 Litigation

-Prior to joining Fenwick, Ethan was an associate at an Am Law 50 firm, where he represented clients in civil and criminal government enforcement, commercial litigation and investigative matters.
-He also advised clients at both the trial and appellate levels on several matters involving securities and complex litigation.
+Prior to joining Fenwick, Ethan was an associate at an Am Law 50 firm, where he represented clients in civil and criminal government enforcement, commercial litigation, and investigative matters.

 Ethan was an editor on the Columbia Journal of Law and Social Problems and graduated law school as a James Kent Scholar.
 While obtaining his law degree, Ethan interned for the Honorable Debra Ann Livingston of the U.S. Court of Appeals for the Second Circuit and the Honorable Roslynn R. Mauskopf of the U.S. District Court for the Eastern District of New York.